 Of the world for ever, it seems.

-This is where the infamous phrase ‘movers and shakers’ originated.
-That aside, this stanza is very straightforward: it is written to the artists, to the ‘music-makers’ and the ‘dreamers of dreams’, and the fact that no one artist is mentioned, no one art-form, is what helps this poem to gain such a widespread appeal.
+‘Ode’ by Arthur O’Shaughnessy presents the famous phrase “movers and shakers” in the first two lines of the poem.
+This stanza is very straightforward: it is written to the artists, to the “music-makers” and the “dreamers of dreams,” and the fact that no one artist is mentioned, no one art-form, is what helps this poem to gain such a widespread appeal.
 Art, in this poem, has a fluid definition.
 Everything can be art, so long as there is creation involved, and beauty, and desolation of the spirit.

-Being an artist, according to the poem Ode, is difficult.
-The phrase ‘world losers and world forsakers’ implies the difficulty of sustaining a life on art alone – an issue that is striking with many contemporary artists, let alone those in the Romantic era, who could hypothetically find a patron for their work, or who might manage to scrape by on an inheritance, such as John Keats, or who relied on good fortune and a staggering amount of wealth, such as Lord Byron.
-Here, Arthur O’Shaughnessy wants to make it clear that to be an artist requires sacrifice – and, very often, that sacrifice is to live external to society.
+Being an artist is difficult.
+The phrase “world losers and world-forsakers” implies the difficulty of sustaining life on art alone.
+Here, the poet wants to clarify that being an artist requires sacrifice – and, very often, that sacrifice is to live external to society.
 It is almost necessary to be external to human error and strife to see the beauty in human nature.
-Despite the fact that most artists are beyond the reach of society, Arthur O’Shaughnessy wants to make it clear that this in no way means that they are forgotten, or easily replaced.
+Even though most artists are beyond the reach of society, he wants to make it clear that this in no way means that they are forgotten or easily replaced.

-Artists have a role to fulfil in the world, and that is to be the ‘overs and shakers / Of the world for ever, it seems’.
-By ‘movers and shakers’, it is implied rebellion, it is implied a changing of the status quo; art, for the most part, has been outside of what was considered the norm.
+Artists have a role in fulfilling in the world, and that is to be the “movers and shakers / Of the world for ever, it seems.”
+By “movers and shakers,” it is implied rebellion; it is implied a changing of the status quo; art, for the most part, has been outside of what was considered the norm.

 With wonderful deathless ditties

 And out of a fabulous story